donovan-h-parks/ExpressBetaDiversity/README.md

  -a, --all            Apply all calculators and cluster calculators at the specified threshold.
  -b, --threshold      Correlation threshold for clustering calculators (default = 0.8).
- -o, --output-file    File to write clusters to (default = clusters.txt.
+ -o, --output-file    Output file for cluster of calculators (default = clusters.txt).

  -v, --verbose        Provide additional information on program execution.

-Examples of Use:
+Example of applying a specific calculator:
+ ./ExpressBetaDiversity -t input.tre -s seq.txt -p bray_curtis -c Bray-Curtis -w which will result in two output files, the raw dissimilarity matrix in bray_curtis.diss and a UPGMA hierarchical cluster tree in bray_curtis.tre.

+Example of querying number of sequences in each sample:
+ ./ExpressBetaDiversity -s seq.txt -z which will result in the number of sequences in each sample being written to standard out.

+Example of applying a specific calculator with jackknife replicates:
+ ./ExpressBetaDiversity -t input.tre -s seq.txt -p bray_curtis -c Bray-Curtis -w -j 100 -d 500
+which will result in two output files, the raw dissimilarity matrix in bray_curtis.diss and a UPGMA hierarchical cluster tree in bray_curtis.tre with jackknife support values.

+Example of applying all calculators and clustering these based on their Pearson correlation:
- ./ExpressBetaDiversity -t input.tre -s seq.txt -d output.txt -c Bray-Curtis -w ./ExpressBetaDiversity -t input.tre -s seq.txt -a -b 0.9 -o clusters.txt
+ ./ExpressBetaDiversity -t input.tre -s seq.txt -a -b 0.9 -o clusters.txt
+which will result in the output file clusters.txt (see file format below).

 Verifying software installation:
 -------------------------------------------------------------------------------